 It’s also clear that sexual abuse occurs at higher rates in some Aboriginal communities than the national average.
 There are many reasons for this, overcrowding being chief among them.

 If you have, as is the case across the Territory, more than a dozen people living in a single dwelling (upwards of 30 is not uncommon) then the introduction of a single sexual predator to a household provides access to substantially more victims.

 The intervention response to this fact was to promise new housing.
 Michael Brull, writing for ABC’s The Drum, linked several government reports, with devastating and humiliating results.

 In short, the whole policy – housing, education, you name it – has been a spectacular failure.
 It has made things worse.
-And yet the federal government – with bi-partisan support from the Liberal and National parties – extended it for another decade, through the ironically named Stronger Futures legislation.
+And yet successive governments – Labor and Liberal – have supported it.
+The Coalition conceived the intervention, and it passed throughout parliament with Labor’s support.
+Labor then extended it for a decade in 2012, through the ironically named Stronger Futures legislation.

 Problems in Aboriginal communities in the Territory and beyond are complex and entrenched.
 They required a considered and calm response.